theodore-s-beers/oimdp-rs/README.md

 cargo run --release -- test.md
 ```

-The program will print the number of objects in the resulting document object---something over 36,000 for the main test file.
+The program will print the number of objects in the resulting document object—something over 36,000 for the main test file.